BCDA-APS/bcdamenu/docs/source/settings.rst

    :index: an integer used to sort the list numerically (increasing)
    :label: text that appears in the menu

-      NOTE: `submenu` is a special label for a feature yet to be supported.
-The value defines the name of the submenu section to insert at this position in the menu.

       * `title` is reserved word and cannot be used as a menu item label
       * `separator` is reserved word and cannot be used as a menu item label
+      * `submenu` Specifies that a submenu will be inserted at this position in the menu.
+        For `submenu`, the `command` gives the name of the menu section to be used.

+        **NOTE** Do not use the same submenu more than once.
+        This will raise a `ConfigFileKeyError` exception when reading the settings file.

    :command: Operating system command to be executed when menu
       item is chosen.
 This is a complete command in the operating